MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 ![image of finished custom table view cells](./images/finished-custom-cell.png)

-Notice that the first cell is slightly hidden behind the *status bar*, let's fix that in the next section!
+Notice that the first cell is slightly hidden behind the *status bar*.
+We'll fix that in the next section!

 >[info]
 >###On this page, you should have: